 The Spanish, French, and English all established major colonial settlements in North America in the sixteenth and seventeenth centuries.
-In each colony, settlement revolved around some sort of trade – plantations and mining in New Spain, the fur trade in New France, and tobacco and the family farm in British North America.
-There were many similarities in their approaches to settlement, but also significant differences.
+Settlement revolved around plantations and mining in New Spain, the fur trade in New France, and tobacco and the family farm in British North America.

-The Spanish were the first European to establish large settlements in the Americas.
-By the 1570s, the Spanish had established roughly 200 cities and towns in the New World.
-At its greatest extent in 1795, New Spain included Mexico, Panama, several Caribbean islands, and most of the United States west of the Mississippi River.
-In these territories, the Spanish established large projects to exploit available resources.
-Throughout the sixteenth century they established sugar plantations in the Americas and the Caribbean and gold mines in Mexico.
+The Spanish were the first Europeans to establish large settlements.
+At its greatest extent in 1795, New Spain included Mexico, Panama, and most of the United States west of the Mississippi River, with hundreds of towns and cities.
+The Spanish established large projects to exploit available resources, including sugar plantations in the Americas and the Caribbean, and gold mines in Mexico.

-The French colonized North America later than the Spanish; the first French colony, Acadia, was founded in 1604, and Quebec was founded in 1608.
-The French slowly established more colonies along the St. Lawrence River and in other areas where they traded.
-By 1660 there were about 3000 people living in New France.
-While by the eighteenth century the French claimed (in modern geographical terms) most of the U.S. Midwest, Louisiana, and Canada, its colonists were never as numerous as the English and Spanish.
+The first French colony, Acadia, was founded in 1604, followed by Quebec.
+By 1660 there were 3,000 people living in New France.
+The French claimed (in modern geographical terms) most of the U.S. Midwest, Louisiana, and Canada, but there were fewer colonists than in the English and Spanish settlements.

-There were differences between life in France and life in the new colony.
-Class distinctions were not as sharp; everyone was reliant on others for survival.
-Since the plots of land given out were relatively large, settlers had a good chance of becoming prosperous.
+In the new colony, class distinctions were not as sharp as in France, since everyone was reliant on others for survival.
+The plots of land were large, and settlers had a good chance of becoming prosperous.

-The French established plantation-based colonies for sugar and food.
-The most important French colony was Saint Domingue, modern-day Haiti.
+The French established plantation-based colonies for sugar and food, including in modern-day Haiti.

-English colonies in British North America – what would become the United States – followed two very different settlement models.
-In the southern colonies in Virginia and the Carolinas, the colonies used a plantation model.
-The settlements of New England and the Middle Colonies – Pennsylvania, New York, New Jersey, and Delaware – operated on a family-farm model.
+English colonies in British North America eventually became the United States.
+In Virginia and the Carolinas, the colonies used a plantation model.
+Pennsylvania, New York, New Jersey, and Delaware operated on a family-farm model.

-As in New France, Native American populations helped the English settlers stay alive; Native Americans gave supplies to the new arrivals and taught them to survive.
-Unlike the French, however, the English did not treat the Native Americans well in return In New England, the Native Americans and colonists were almost constantly at war.
+Native American populations helped the English settlers stay alive, giving them supplies and teaching them how to survive.
+The English did not treat the Native Americans well in return, and the Native Americans and colonists were almost constantly at war.

 Source: Comparing Settlement Patterns: New Spain, New France, and British North America